-(ii) Financial liabilities measured at fair value through profit or loss e.
-Derecognition of financial liabilities f.
-Compound instruments

-The net gains or losses, including interest expenses, arising from the financial liabilities measured at fair value through profit or loss, are recognized in profit or loss.
+(ii) Financial liabilities measured at fair value through profit or loss The net gains or losses, including interest expenses, arising from the financial liabilities measured at fair value through profit or loss, are recognized in profit or loss.

 The Group derecognizes a financial liability when it is extinguished i.e. when the obligation specified in the contract is discharged, cancelled, or has expired.